 If you’re trying to gain muscle mass or just tone up, the amount of protein and carbohydrates may make a difference.
 Let’s take a look at both and determine which is better for bodybuilding.

-Although olive oil and coconut oil contain the same number of proteins and carbohydrates, olive oil is better for bodybuilding.
+Although they both contain the same number of proteins and carbohydrates, olive oil is better for bodybuilding.
 This is due to its higher percentage of healthy fats and antioxidants.

 - Olive oil contains oleic acid which has been shown to stimulate protein production and synthesis.